axelerant/flickr-shortcode-importer/readme.txt

 **Import Settings**

-* Skip Importing Videos
+* Skip Importing Videos - Importing videos from Flickr often fails.
+Shortcode is still converted to object/embed linking to Flickr.
-* Import Flickr-sourced A/IMG tags
+* Import Flickr-sourced A/IMG tags - Converts Flickr-sourced A/IMG tags to [flickr] and then proceeds with import.
-* Set Featured Image
+* Set Featured Image - Set the first [flickr] or [flickrset] image found as the Featured Image.
+Will not replace the current Featured Image of a post.
-* Force Set Featured Image
+* Force Set Featured Image - Set the Featured Image even if one already exists for a post.
-* Remove First Flickr Shortcode
+* Remove First Flickr Shortcode - Removes the first [flickr] from post content.
+If you use Featured Images as header or lead images, then this might prevent duplicate images in your post.
-* Make Nice Image Title?
+* Make Nice Image Title? - Try to make a nice title if none is set.
+For Flickr set images, Flickr set title plus a numeric suffix is applied.
-* Replace Filename with Image Title?
+* Replace Filename with Image Title? - Mainly for SEO purposes.
+This setting replaces the imported media filename with the media's title.
+For non-images, this is always done.
-* Image Import Size
+* Image Import Size - Size of image to import into media library from Flickr.
+If requested size doesn't exist, then original is imported because it's the closest to the requested import size.
-* Default Image Alignment
+* Default Image Alignment - Default alignment of image displayed in post when no alignment is found.
-* Default Image Size
+* Default Image Size - Default size of image displayed in post when no size is found.
-* Default A Tag Class
+* Default A Tag Class - Inserts a class into links around imported images.
+Useful for lightbox'ing.
-* Link Image to Attachment Page?
+* Link Image to Attachment Page? - If set, post single view images are linked to attachment pages.
+Otherwise the image links to its source file.
-* Image Wrap Class
+* Image Wrap Class - If set, a span tag is wrapped around the image with the given class.
+Also wraps attribution if enabled. e.g. Providing `flickr-image` results in `&lt;span class="flickr-image"&gt;|&lt;/span&gt;`
-* Set Captions
+* Set Captions - Uses media title as the caption.
-* Include Flickr Author Attribution?
+* Include Flickr Author Attribution? - Appends Flickr username, linked back to Flickr image to the imported Flickr image.
 * Flickr Author Attribution Text
-* Flickr Author Attribution Wrap Class
+* Flickr Author Attribution Wrap Class - If set, a span tag is wrapped around the attribution with the given class. e.g. Providing `flickr-attribution` results in `&lt;span class="flickr-attribution"&gt;|&lt;/span&gt;`
-* Add Flickr Link in Description?
+* Add Flickr Link in Description? - Like `Include Flickr Author Attribution` but appends the image description.
 * Flickr Link Text
-* Add Image License to Description?
+* Add Image License to Description?	- Append image license and link to image description.
 * Flickr Image License Text

 **Posts Selection**

-* Posts to Import
+* Posts to Import - A CSV list of post ids to import, like '1,2,3'.
-* Skip Importing Posts
+* Skip Importing Posts - A CSV list of post ids not to import, like '1,2,3'.

 **Testing Options**

-* Import Limit
+* Import Limit - Useful for testing import on a limited amount of posts.
+0 or blank means unlimited.
-* Debug Mode
+* Debug Mode - Bypass Ajax controller to handle posts_to_import directly for testing purposes.

 **Post Options**

-* Post [flickr] Import Widget?
+* Post [flickr] Import Widget? - Minimum role to enable for [flickr] Import wi dget on posts and page edit screens.
 * Enable for Pages
 * Enable for Posts
 * Enable for Media